 We'll do a lot of work with (free) computer programs such as R and RStudio.
 You don't need your own computer although it would be helpful.
-If you don't have that, you will either spend time in the campus computer labs or use R Studio Cloud (for which you need some device that can access internet and type and read - so at least a tablet or chromebook).
+If you don't have that, you will spend time in the campus computer labs.
 You are not required to have previous experience with programming although that would be useful.